Rationality problems for relation modules of dihedral groups

 \begin{lemma} Let $G$ be a finite group, $1\to R\to F\to G\to 1$ be a free presentation of $G$ where $F$ is a free group of finite rank.
 Then $R$ is a free group of finite rank and $R^{ab}$ is a faithful $G$-lattice, i.e.\ if $g\in G$ and $g \cdot x=x$ for any $x\in R^{ab}$, then $g=1$. \end{lemma}

 \begin{proof} $R$ is a free group of finite rank by the Nielsen-Schreier Theorem \cite[page 36]{Kur}; later we will exhibit a free generating set of $R$ as indicated in \cite[Theorem 8.1]{Ma}.
 Since $R$ is free, $R^{ab}$ is a free abelian group of finite rank.
 Thus $R^{ab}$ is a $G$-lattice.
-It is a faithful $G$-lattice by \cite{Pa}; the faithfulness can be proved by using a theorem of Gasch\"utz (see \cite[page 8]{Gr1}). \end{proof}
+It is a faithful $G$-lattice by a theorem of Gasch\"utz (see \cite[page 8]{Gr1}). \end{proof}